 Bob and Jane Sanders met at the University of Oregon, where Bob, class of 1951, was a fullback on the football team and Jane, class of 1950, was a cheerleader.
 Bob and Jane enjoyed great success in the lumber industry, with businesses in California, Oregon and Washington.

 In addition to Sanders’ $16 million gift, former softball head coach and UO administrator Becky Sisley announced a matching gift challenge for the stadium fund on May 1, 2015.
-Sisley matched all other donations, up to $268,000, for the stadium project until Oct.
+Sisley matched donations totaling $268,000, for the stadium project until Oct.
 1. SRG was the architect and Howard S. Wright was the general contractor.

 JSS holds a capacity crowd of 2,500, with 1,500 reserved chair back seats around the main bowl and another 1,000 permanent outfield bleacher seats in center field, a general admission section dubbed "The Bob."
 The field is artificial turf with a real dirt infield, and the stadium's uniquely-shaped roof covers more than 500 seats behind home plate.
 A state-of-the-art video board is in right field to give fans the ultimate gameday experience and a smaller scoreboard was installed down the third-base line for fans sitting in the center field bleachers, in addition to the modern restrooms and concession facilities.

 The Jane includes a team meeting room, locker room, film room, training room and other amenities on and underneath the concourse.
 The Sports Performance Center (SPC) was erected down the left field line next to Oregon’s bullpen, giving the Ducks one of the nation’s best indoor hitting facilities right at their home stadium.